 Wounded infantrymen of The North Shore Regiment being carried ashore from a Terrapin amphibious vehicle of the 79th Assault Squadron, Royal Engineers (R.E.)
 (British Army), west of Terneuzen, Netherlands, 13 October 1944.
 (Library and Archives Canada Photo MIKAN No. 3205132)

-Infantrymen of the North Shore Regiment boarding an Alligator amphibious vehicle during Operation VERITABLE near Nijmegen, Netherlands, 8 February 1945.
+Major Fred Moar (later LCol), on the far left with Infantrymen of the North Shore Regiment boarding an Alligator amphibious vehicle during Operation VERITABLE (the invasion of Germany), near Nijmegen, Netherlands, 8 February 1945.
 (Library and Archives Canada Photo MIKAN No. 3239986)

 Infantrymen of the North Shore Regiment climbing onto an Alligator amphibious tracked vehicle during Operation VERITABLE near Nijmegen, Netherlands, 8 February 1945.
 (Library and Archives Canada Photo MIKAN No. 3525752)

 The North Shore (New Brunswick) Regiment Camp Flag.